 Recognizing Our True Value is an Inside Job - The value we place on ourselves comes from within, not from others.
-As a woman, it is a vital ingredient of our inner power.
+As a woman, it is a vital ingredient of our inner power - our self-esteem.
 When we don't recognize our true value, we give away our power by looking to others for approval and for them to tell us what we're worth.

 Seeking Our Value Through Others Is Painful and Disastrous

 Real-Life Example 1 - Attending a new business group for the first time, I felt valuable, appreciated and wonderful about myself and knew this was a group I wanted to join because every member graciously introduced themselves to me and shook my hand before breakfast.
 Then I learned there is a $5 fine for anyone who doesn't welcome a guest on their first visit.
 They weren't interested in me; they were interested in avoiding a fine!